blackfalcon/travisreleasetest/README.md

   - npx semantic-release
 ```

 What I didn't understand initially was that semantic-release does all the work that the `deploy` config does with Travis.
 So there was a lot of confusion between how semantic-release works and how Travis works.
+And my build was trying to deploy twice on Travis?

+So, do not use the `deploy:` config as illustrated in many of the Travis docs.

-In the end, the things to remember is, `before_script:` will be where you perform and build options to be included in the npm package you are distributing.
+Things to remember are, `before_script:` will be where you perform and build options to be included in the npm package you are distributing.

 Once that has completed, Travis will run `npm test`.
 So, just be aware of that.